Undergraduate Nursing Program (BSN)

 - Completed the ACT or SAT and submit the scores to the University.

-- Have a cumulative grade point average of at least 2.60 on all University course work completed.
+- Have a cumulative grade point average of at least 2.70 on all University coursework completed, effective Fall 2021.

 - Have a minimum grade of "C" in all prerequisite nursing courses.

-- Have a successfully completed or received credit for all required courses listed for the first three semesters of he curriculum plan.
+- Have successfully completed or received credit for all required courses listed for the first three semesters of the curriculum plan.